Updated: June 6, 2017

 “Crosstown” literally means going across the city from east to west.
 Fifth Avenue is the dividing line between what New Yorkers call “east side” and “west side.”
 Major two-way arteries like 14th, 34th, 42nd and 57th streets have buses going in both directions and a subway shuttle train crosses the city on 42nd Street from Grand Central Terminal to Times Square.

 To calculate distances, 20 blocks in Manhattan equals roughly one mile.
-So Midtown between 34th and 59th streets, where many famous sights are found, is less than a mile and a half long and easily walkable.
+For example, Midtown between 34th and 59th streets, where many famous sights are found, is less than a mile and a half long and easily walkable.
 The winding lanes in the older parts of the city also are quite walkable, but in these areas street maps or cell phone maps are recommend to guide your way.

 The Best Places to Stay in New York City